akshad2007/E-commerce-followalong/README.md

 In this milestone, we create an frontend page UI for cart and write an endpoint to increase and decrease the quantity of product inside cart

 ## 🌟 Milestone 20:
-Created a GET /user/profile endpoint to fetch user details (name, email, profile photo, addresses).
-Implemented functionality to send user data via email.
-Designed a Profile Page displaying the user’s photo, name, and email, with addresses in a separate section.
-If no addresses are found, a "No address found" message is shown, along with an "Add Address" button.
+In this milestone , we will profile page frontend and write an endpoint to receive user data and display.

-## ⭐ Milestone 21:
+## 🌟 Milestone 21:
-Created a frontend form to collect user addresses.
-Included fields: Country, City, Address Line 1, Address Line 2, Zip Code, Address Type.
-Stored input values in state for efficient data management.
-Implemented navigation from the profile page to the address form.
-On form submission, data is currently logged in the console (backend integration planned).
-Added form validation for required fields to ensure a smooth user experience.
+In this milestone , we will create an frontend page form for address input.

-## ⭐ Milestone 22: Storing User Addresses
+## 🌟 Milestone 22:
-Created a POST /user/address endpoint to store addresses in the user profile in the database.
+In this milestone , we will create an backend endpoint that will save the address inside user profile in database.
-The endpoint receives address data from the frontend form and adds it to the address array in the user collection.

-## ⭐ Milestone 23: Select Address & Product Schema
+## 🌟 Milestone 23:
-Created a select address page in the frontend for users to choose their saved addresses.
-Developed the product schema in the backend for handling orders.
+In this milestone , we will make our create an select address page in frontend and we will write product schema for the orders in the backend.

-## ⭐ Milestone 24: Order Confirmation Page
+## 🌟 Milestone 24:
-Built an order confirmation page in the frontend.
-Displays ordered products, selected address, and total price details.
+In this milestone ,  we will make our create an order conformation page in frontend where will display products ordering and address selected and total price details.

 ## ⭐ Milestone 25: Store Order Details in Database
 Created an API endpoint to receive product, user, and address details.